PhilipCastiglione/weave_codex/weave_codex_cms/README.md

 ## Architecture

 This is a Ruby on Rails application.
-I use a local webserver to access the CMS.
-The server is not deployed, instead the sqlite db and published output are checked in to version control.
+I run a local webserver to access the CMS.
+The server is not deployed (because then I don't have to host anything).

+Instead the sqlite db and published output are checked in to version control.

 * SQLite database
 * Administrate gem with minor customisation to generate CRUD views from configuration
+* Custom publishing pipeline

 ## Getting Started